different-ai/irs-agent/README.md

-# irs agent: an obtrusive ai screen-watcher for your tax documents
+# irs agent

+> your least favorite agent now powered by ai

 irs agent is an ai-powered agent that never takes a break. it constantly watches your screen to capture receipts, invoices, and all your tax documents as soon as they appear. by combining cutting-edge ocr, audio transcription, and ui event detection, this agent extracts key details like amounts, currencies, names, and timestamps, creating a complete record of your financial interactions.